Morwenn/cpp-fold/README.md

 There are several pitfalls to this approach.
 First of all, we need to use generic function objects and customization points to achieve the generic mechanism since we need a full type to achieve the compile time specialization.
-That means that, for a given operation, there must be both an existing function *and* a function object.
+It means that, for a given operation, there must be both an existing function *and* a function object.
 That is generic, but still quite heavy.